Copyright © 1995 Trumpet Ministries, Inc. All Rights Reserved

 Even our fleshly knowledge of Christ must be transformed into a spiritual relationship:

-Wherefore henceforth know we no man in the appetites of the flesh: yea, though we have known Christ in the appetites of the flesh, yet now henceforth know we him no more.
+Therefore, from now on, we regard no one according to the flesh.
+Even though we have known Christ according to the flesh, yet now we know Him thus no longer.
 (II Corinthians 5:16)

 There are many today who receive Christ and then are not willing to follow God through the wilderness of transformation.
 They are not willing to let go of the present world.
 They remain unchanged.
 Although they bear the name “Christian” they continue to be self-seeking souls in animal bodies.